Antique Billiard Accessories

 Antique Heywood Wakefield Billiard Chair

-The Heywood-Wakefield Item 205 Billiard Chair (often referred to as a "spectator chair") is a highly collectible piece of early 20th-century furniture.
+(Item 205) The Heywood-Wakefield Billiard Chair (often referred to as a "spectator chair") is a highly collectible piece of early 20th-century furniture.
 Unlike the blonde mid-century modern furniture the company is famous for, this item dates back to the early 1900s—an era when Heywood-Wakefield dominated the market for specialized seating in pool halls and gentlemen’s clubs.
-Key Characteristics Bentwood Armrests: The defining feature of Item 205 is its sweeping, steam-bent wood armrests.
+Key Characteristics Bentwood Armrests: The defining feature is its sweeping, steam-bent wood armrests.
 These were engineered for durability and ergonomics, allowing a player to sit comfortably while waiting for their turn.
-Height: These are "spectator height" chairs (significantly taller than standard [...]
+Height: These are "spectator height" chairs (significantly taller than standard dining chairs) to [...]

 Antique J.M.
 Brunswick & Balke Co Billiard Score Keeper c1870’s

-(Item 204 Accessories section) or (#111 Cue rack section): Antique J.M.
+(Item 204) Accessories section or (#111) - Cue rack section: Antique J.M.
 Brunswick & Balke Co.
 Victorian Billiard Score Keeper (c.
 1870s) This fancy walnut score keeper is a definitive example of high-Victorian billiard room functional art.
 Produced by the J.M.
 Brunswick & Balke Co. during the 1870s, it represents an era when billiard accessories were crafted with the same level of detail and material quality as fine residential furniture.
 Architectural Design & Materials Fancy Walnut: The piece is constructed from premium walnut, known for its rich, dark patina and durability.
-In the 1870s, "fancy" denoted the use of superior wood [...]
+In the 1870s, "fancy" denoted the use of superior [...]

 Antique Billiard Triangle – Splined Corners